jeroenpardon/skin.refocus/README.md

 reFocus is a graphical interface for Kodi that understands your media is what truly matters.
 Elegance, simplicity, refinement, consistency and balanced design are keywords for this skin.

 ### Download and installation
-For instructions please see the wiki [here] (https://github.com/jeroenpardon/skin.refocus/wiki#installing-refocus)
+For instructions please see the wiki (https://github.com/jeroenpardon/skin.refocus/wiki#installing-refocus)

 ### License
 This software is licensed under a [Attribution-NonCommercial-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-nc-sa/3.0/)